Everest Base Camp Trek in February

 Since there will not be many people in the lodge, you can get the better rooms there.

 During the season, the lodges and tea houses are full of people.
 There is a chance that you might not get proper service and facilities.

 In February, you can get best of the services and if you are lucky, a special service for being one of the few customers.

 Traveling to Nepal during offseason is usually budget-friendly.
 You can get cheaper flights and cheaper hotel rooms.

-The tea-houses and lodges usually have fixed price because they have to transport necessities to the higher altitude.
+The tea-houses and lodges usually have fixed prices because they have to transport necessities to the higher altitude.
 But if you are coming to Nepal in the off-season, you will definitely be in luck for money.

 Everest Base Camp Weather in February

 February announces the month of late winter in Nepal.
 The temperature starts to warm up.
 But, it is still very cold at the night.

 The maximum temperature reaches to 6℃(43℉) and the minimum temperature falls to -16℃ (3℉).